-RBI issues Sovereign Gold bonds every month.
+RBI issues Sovereign Gold bonds every month or quarter.
 You can subscribe to those primary issues.
 Alternatively, you can also buy Sovereign Gold Bond issues in the secondary market, likely at a discount.

 If you plan to buy Sovereign Gold Bonds in the secondary markets, here a few things that you must keep in mind.

 Secondary market in Sovereign Gold Bonds is a Buyer’s market

 - As a buyer, you can buy gold bonds in any of the over 50 tranches issued by the Reserve Bank.
 For all the bonds, the underlying is the same.

 - As a seller, you can only sell the bond you hold.